Avunu/thumbnailer/README.md

 - Easy configuration through WordPress admin interface
 - Makes the AGPL worker available for client-side thumbnail generation
 - Non-blocking thumbnail processing via Web Workers
+- Support for PDF, PostScript, TIFF and standard image formats

+## Browser Compatibility

+Thumbnailer requires a browser that supports the `OffscreenCanvas` API.
+This includes:
+- Chrome 69+
+- Edge 79+
+- Firefox 46+
+- Opera 56+

+Safari has limited support as of recent versions.
+The library will detect compatibility and fail gracefully if not supported.

 ## WordPress Plugin Usage